cosmos/cosmjs/packages/cli/README.md

 If you are using the go commands and have tokens there, you may want to reuse the same account.
 (If you don't know what this is, just skip this section).
 You can reuse the mnemonic between the Go tooling and the Node.js tooling, but this violates all security protocols - only use this for testnets.
-In the future we will offer proper encrypted key management for CosmWasm-JS.
+In the future we will offer proper encrypted key management for cosmjs.

 (You can replace `wasmcli` with `xrncli` and use `regenOptions` if you wish to use that testnet)